 Places of interest

-The former, an imposing white brick compound commissioned by Emperor Yohannes, was built between 1882-84, and was home to the local government for the majority of its life.
+The Grand Palace is an imposing white brick compound commissioned by Emperor Yohannes.
+It was built between 1882-84, and was home to the local government for the majority of its life.

 During the occupation, various other landmarks were built in the city with the assistance of Italian engineers.